spiral/shopify-starter-kit/README.md

 `./theme` - folder for all shopify files, used in base mode.
 All files from this folder will be copied to dist without changes.
-It is recommended to use the `npm run gen` command to add new components .
+It is recommended to use the `npm run gen` command to add new components.

 ---